 Bella Haveman

-Bella Haveman is an English and art double major at Bethel University, where she has spent a year as a photographer for the university newspaper.
+Bella Haveman is an English and art double major at Bethel University, where she has spent two years as a photographer for the university newspaper.
 She has taken photos and written for stories in the Twin Cities and Textura India.

 Featured Articles